Travel Ideas & Inspiration

 9. Friedhof der Namenlosen: Cemetery of the Nameless

-This cemetery is unique in that the plots are nameless and each is a victim to the Danube river.
+This cemetery is unique in that the plots are nameless and each is a victim of the Danube River.
 The other unique part of the cemetery is that it doesn’t look like a traditional cemetery.
 It is mostly large trees and overgrown vegetation.

 How to visit the Cemetery of the Nameless

-Tickets aren’t required and you can enter by footpath.
+Tickets aren’t required as it's a public cemetery space.
 Keep in mind that entry is only allowed during daylight; visits after dark are prohibited.

 Where is the Cemetery of the Nameless?

-The Hundertwasserhaus itself is not open to the public, as it’s a private residence, but you can look at it from the Hundertwasser Village –while you grab a quick coffee and snap a few photos.
+The Hundertwasserhaus itself is not open to the public, as it’s a private residence, but you can look at it from the Hundertwasser Village while you grab a quick Vienna coffee.

 How to visit Hundertwasser Village

 This shopping center is open 365 days a year and is free to enter.
-Grab a coffee and enjoy this quirky, artistic feat.
+Grab a coffee and enjoy!

 Where is the Hundertwasser Village?

-The Narrenturm is an 18th-century asylum that’s now a museum of medical history.
-Its circular architecture and curious exhibits make it a memorable visit.
+The Narrenturm is an 18th-century asylum that is now Vienna's museum of medical history.
+Its circular architecture and a bit obscure exhibits make it a memorable visit.

-The Narrenturm has a rich, complex history.
-It was the first institution in Europe intended to exclusively treat patients with mental disorders.
+The Narrenturm has a bit of a complicated history.
+It was the first institution in Europe for the sole purpose of treating patients with mental disorders.

-Today, the building is owned by the University of Vienna and houses a pathological-anatomical collection, historical medical devices, and educational materials, as well as information about medicine and illness.
+Today, the building is owned by the University of Vienna and has a pathological-anatomical collection, historical medical devices, and educational materials, as well as information about medicine and illness.

 How to visit Narrenturm

-The Narrenturm has limited open hours Wednesday through Saturday but is closed on holidays.
+The Narrenturm has limited open hours, Wednesday through Saturday.
+It is typically closed on holidays, so make sure to check online.

 Tickets are required to explore the collection.